Devoxx

 Devoxx (formerly named JavaPolis) is a developers community conference series created in 2001 by Stephan Janssen, organized by the Belgian Java User Group (BeJUG).
-The conference takes place every year in Belgium around November.
+The conference takes place every year in Belgium around October or November.
 With over 2,800 attendees in 2006, JavaPolis became the biggest vendor-independent Java conference in the world.
 In 2008, the conference was renamed Devoxx.